-FDA Medical device templates produced by Validation Online can safe the end user 50% to 75% of the normal authoring time.
+FDA Medical device templates produced by Validation Online can save the end user 50% to 75% of the normal authoring time.
 This use of interactive compliant documentation greatly simplifies the arduous task of producing all the Good Manufacturing Practice (GMP) compliant documentation which GMP compliance mandates.

 Quality System Regulations for device manufacturers do not regulate how a manufacturer must produce its product.
 Rather, the regulation defines the framework and elements that must be present in a quality system.

-It is essential that all equipment including software destined for use with devices are subjected to early testing and review techniques that will rigorous detect critical bugs and security vulnerabilities.
+It is essential that all equipment including software destined for use with devices are subjected to early testing that will rigorous detect critical bugs and security vulnerabilities.
 This is acceptable best practice for enhancing reliability while reducing off the shelf (OTS) software device qualification costs.
 The FDA has issued guidance for proper validation of software in the form of the General Principles of Software Validation.
 The guidance applies to any "...software used as components in devices, to software that is itself a device, and to software used in production of the device or in implementation of the device manufacturer's quality system.

 The FDA's guidance covers all aspects of device validation including software development - everything from requirements and design reviews to software maintenance and retirement.
 Any Device falling into Class IM, Class IS, IIa, IIb or III of the FDA Medical Device Templates Directive (93/42/EEC), must encompass the following 2 basic elements, as part of a Compliance Strategy;